oxctl/sub-account-browse/README.md

 ## Deployment

-This codebase is deployed into AWS S3 buckets by GitHub Actions.
-The deployments to the environments are noted on the GitHub page under the environments.
+This code is deployed to Cloudflare.

 ### Development